Wood Strip Planking Boatbuilding

 "Seaworthy, light and easy to build, outrigger canoes combine the romance of the Pacific Island with spartan design and breathtaking sailing performance."

 The ulua outrigger sailing/paddling canoe strip built on a series of forms.
 It is featured in Gary Dierking's book.
 Numerous builds have been completed and proven the design as fast and seaworthy.

-Plans are available for the Ulua.
+Plans are available for the Ulua and also his other designs from DuckWorks.
 It has recently been built as a foam stripped boat.
 This makes an already light boat even lighter.

 Here is one wood strip Ulua in it's first sail

 Guy Rinfret built another of Gary Dierking's outriggers the T2 using strip building technique.
-Interesting video on his website showing him shunting the boat.
+Interesting video on Dierking's Blog showing him sailing the boat.
 I chose this boatbuilding project because this is the place from which I hail.
 Lac St.Jean is only a couple of hundred miles from where I was born and was raised.